Lion-LiHaoyi/Epirus/English.md

 Cost: 2Ep

-Gesture: two handed gun gesture, front and back facing the target
+Gesture: both hands are gun gesture, front and back facing the target

 Special:

 1. Sniper gun priority is 1
 1. If the target or other players use other attack effects on the player, sniping will not work
-1. In addition to 1, if the skill used by the target has no effect on the attacker, three rounds of judgment can be made.
+1. In addition to 1, if the skill used by the target does not affect the attacker, three rounds of judgment can be made.
 If all the attackers win, the attacker will reduce an extra drop of blood (called "Blow the head")

 #### Double gun shooter